I’ve written often about how the best investors beat the market.

 These stocks may rise less in a bull market but hold up better in a bear market.
 They are a fine example of why the tortoise beat the hare.

-And insider stocks are ones where the officers, directors and beneficial owners are buying substantial amounts of their own companies’ shares with their own money at current market prices.
+Insider buying is when the officers, directors and beneficial owners are buying substantial amounts of their own companies’ shares with their own money at current market prices.

-Given that these individuals have access to all sorts of material, nonpublic information about their companies’ future business prospects, it’s no surprise that these stocks tend to outperform in good times and bad.
+Given that these individuals have access to all sorts of material, nonpublic information about their companies’ business prospects, it’s no surprise that these stocks tend to outperform in good times and bad.